 How we document the transfer of intellectual property rights

-IP rights are often transferred along with a collection of other business assets, and the transaction is recorded in a single very large agreement.
+Intellectual property rights are often transferred along with a collection of other business assets, and the transaction is recorded in a single very large agreement.
 Transfers can also be contained in commissioning agreements, publishing agreements, recording contracts, and a host of other arrangements.
-In some situations – for example, where IP rights have not been identified precisely enough in the wider agreement, or where the agreement creates a commitment to transfer the IP, perhaps when some later event occurs - a stand-alone assignment might be used.
+In some situations – for example, where intellectual property rights have not been identified precisely enough in the wider agreement, or where the agreement creates a commitment to transfer the intellectual property, perhaps when some later event occurs - a stand-alone assignment might be used.

 In some situations, your intellectual property solicitor will recommend the creation of a confirmatory assignment.
-A confirmatory assignment does not transfer rights – instead it provides evidence that they have transferred.
+A confirmatory assignment does not transfer rights – instead, it provides evidence that they have been transferred.
 As the main agreement will contain commercially sensitive or confidential information, it can be important to be able to show the rights have transferred without having to produce the main agreement.
-In addition, many intellectual property offices around the world have very specific requirements about what documents they will accept.
+Many intellectual property offices around the world have very specific requirements about what documents they will accept.
 And where ownership is in dispute, a confirmatory assignment may be useful because it does not contradict the argument that the rights were in fact transferred earlier.

 Which transfers of intellectual property rights should be recorded on the official registers?